 Leigha has co-created an experiential, comprehensive Yoga Alliance Registered Teacher Training program along with Jacquelyn Nash at their studio The Yoga House in Kingston, NY, 90 miles north of New York City.

-Update, Jan.
-2018: We are in the process of revising our 2018-2019 YTT program to make it more accessible for out-of-state visitors.
-Check back soon!
+Update May 2018: We are in the process of revising our 2018-2019 YTT program to make it more accessible for out-of-state visitors.
+Check back end of May!

 Are you ready to deepen your yoga practice?